Indigo Tribe

 The Indigo Tribe is a fictional organization that appears in DC Comics publications, primarily those of the Green Lantern series.
 In the DC Universe, it is one of the seven major groups known to comprise the Lantern Corps.
+Their powers, similar to those other groups based around the emotional spectrum, are fueled by the emotion of compassion.
 The group was created by comic book writer Geoff Johns and comic book artist Ethan Van Sciver.
 It made its debut in the issue #25 of Green Lantern (vol. 4) in December 2007.

 Background

-The Indigo Tribe is one of the nine Corps of the emotional spectrum within the DC Universe setting.
+The Indigo Tribe is one of the Corps of the emotional spectrum within the DC Universe setting.
 Each "Emotional Spectrum" Corps has both a corresponding color of the rainbow and an emotional theme attached to it, with several of the Corps (such as the Green Lantern Corps and Red Lantern Corps) being named after their respective color.
 The Indigo Tribe's members use indigo-light-powered rings and staffs and are powered by the indigo light of compassion.

 The group first appeared in Green Lantern (vol. 4) #25, published in December 2007, where it is described as having a reclusive nature that makes it the most elusive group among its peers; the Tribe's stated purpose is to spread goodwill throughout the universe.

 In a March 2009 interview with Newsarama, creator Geoff Johns said that the Indigo Tribe would be introduced in the Blackest Night series.
 Johns stated that he had been "very careful with Indigo because they're not what everyone expects, and they act very differently than what everyone expects".
 In April 2009, artist Ed Benes posted the artwork for the tie-in miniseries Blackest Night: Tales of the Corps, which features a member from each of the seven Corps; the solicitation copy announced "the first appearance of the mysterious Indigo, leader of the Indigo Tribe!".
 Johns later revealed the leader's name to be Indigo-1.
 Promotional material for Blackest Night described the group as being unknown to the DC Universe at large.

 The Indigo Tribe made its first extended appearance in the July 2009 issue Blackest Night: Tales of the Corps #1.
 Ethan Van Sciver, who created the initial design for the Indigo Tribe, said that members of the group abandon everything and devote themselves to compassion.
 Their uniforms have a basic, handmade appearance, their bodies are adorned with the Indigo Lantern symbol written in body paint, and they carry carved lantern-like staffs with them.
 Van Sciver also designed the staffs, which he wanted to look "lovingly handmade by people who had better things to do than make themselves look good", and said that his initial thoughts were that the Tribe would be opposites to the Orange Lanterns.